 Sometimes its hard to get that great tone you get from an open chord when using barre chords.
 Even if you know all the barre chords and the variations, sometimes its just not practical to play the song in barred chords or perhaps the ‘feel’ you’re looking for comes from an open chord configuration.
 This is particularly true if you are picking out arpeggios with a pick or your fingers or need to have quick/smooth transitions between chords.
-Below is a quick and easy Guitar Capo Chart to convert guitar chords from a key that uses difficult barred chords to an open chord configuration.
+If you have a Guitar Capo, below is a quick reference Guitar Capo Chart to convert guitar chords from a key that uses difficult barred chords to an open chord configuration.
 Its pretty simple:

 - In the Guitar Capo Chart, find the first occurrence of the difficult chord in the table

 - Look on the fret column (far left column) in that row.
 That is the fret you put the capo on